Last Updated on September 9, 2022 by Lori Geurin

 Having a close relationship with God brings me peace like nothing else.
 This is because His peace is perfect.

-When I think of everything I’ve experienced in my life – from the celebratory heights of joy to the depths of despair – I’m reminded that Jesus has been the One constant who has always been there.
+When I think of everything I’ve experienced in my life – from the heights of joy to the depths of despair – I’m reminded that Jesus has been the One constant who has always been there.
 Even through my mistakes and bad decisions…He’s never stopped pursuing me and for that I’m so grateful.

 Giving me comfort, wisdom and strength when I had nothing left in my reserves.
 Reading my Bible, praying to Him and writing in my gratitude journal brings a flood of Peace into my life that doesn’t compare to anything else.

-Summary – Favorite Ways To Relax
+Summary – Easy Ways To Relax

 So there you have it, friends.
 Fifteen of my favorite ways to relax and unwind.
 Hopefully, some of them resonated with you and even sparked some new plans for relaxation and rejuvenation.